inmite/inmite.github.io/README.md

-Square Open Source Portal
+Inmite Developer Landing Page
 =========================

 A simple, static portal which outlines our open source offerings.
-Intentionally themed to look like a merchant page on the directory.
+It is based on similar page from Square: https://github.com/square/square.github.io

 Development